loftwah/linux-for-pirates/index.md

 [PacketLife](https://packetlife.net/)

+Ahoy there me hearties!
+Welcome to the wonderful world of computer networking, where the bytes flow like rum and the packets be flyin' like cannonballs.
+Ye be a fresh recruit to the tech industry, and it be time for ye to learn the ropes of this digital high seas.

+First things first, let's talk about the lingo of the land.
+Ye be hearin' words like "MAC addresses" and "frames" thrown around like a shanty at a crew singalong.
+A MAC address be a unique identifier for a device on a network, kind of like a pirate's tattoo.
+And frames, why they be like the hull of a ship, holdin' all the important information together as it travels across the network.

+Next, we have packets, the little buccaneers of data, carryin' information from one port to another.
+And just like how a pirate ship needs a crew to navigate, packets be usin' protocols like TCP and IP to make sure they reach their destination safe and sound.

+And what be a network without a map?
+Ye be needin' IP addresses to navigate these digital waters and find yer way to other ships.
+And just like how ye need a compass to find true north, ye be usin' DNS to find the IP address of a website.

+Routing protocols be like the maps and compass of the network world, they help guide packets to their destination.
+Let's take a look at some of the most commonly used ones:

+**OSPF (Open Shortest Path First):** This be a link state routing protocol, it's used mostly in large enterprise networks and service providers.
+It builds a map of the entire network and uses the shortest path to route the packets.

+**EIGRP (Enhanced Interior Gateway Routing Protocol):** This be a Cisco proprietary protocol, it's similar to OSPF but it's more efficient in terms of bandwidth usage and faster convergence.
+It's mostly used in Cisco networks.

+**RIP (Routing Information Protocol):** This be one of the oldest routing protocols, it's simple to configure and it's mostly used in small networks.
+It uses hop count as the metric for determining the best path for routing.

+**BGP (Border Gateway Protocol):** This be the king of routing protocols, it's used to route packets between different autonomous systems (AS) on the Internet.
+It's more complex to configure than the other protocols and it's mostly used by service providers and large organizations.
+It uses a path vector algorithm to determine the best path.

+**IS-IS (Intermediate System to Intermediate System):** This be another link-state routing protocol, it's mainly used in large service provider networks and it's similar to OSPF.

+So, as you may expect BGP be specially important for internet routing and used for interconnect different networks, it's a robust and complex protocol that requires a good understanding of how internet routing works.

+So there ye have it, a quick overview of the most common routing protocols.
+Remember, just like how a pirate ship needs a good navigator, a network needs a good routing protocol to reach its destination.

+So grab yerself a mug of grog and set sail on this journey through the tech industry.
+And remember, always keep a lookout for them scallywag hackers tryin' to steal yer treasure.

+Yarr!

 `arp`: This command be used to display and manipulate the system's ARP cache.
 Ye can use it to view the ARP cache, add or delete entries, and more.

+  Ahoy matey!
+An ARP request be like a call to the crew of another ship, askin' for their location on the network.
+Ye see, on a ship, ye need to know where everyone be to coordinate yer actions.
+Same goes for a network, each device needs to know the location of other devices to communicate with them.

+  An ARP request be a broadcast message sent by a device, askin' other devices on the network "Where be the device with this IP address?
+Give me its MAC address so I can talk to it."
+And just like how a crew member would respond with their location, the other devices on the network respond with their MAC address.

+  And just like how a pirate ship needs a good lookout to spot other ships, a network needs ARP to spot other devices and communicate with them.

+  Yarr!

 `ip`: This command be used to configure network interfaces on yer system.
 Ye can use it to view information about yer network interfaces, set their IP addresses, and more.